The Impact of Desegregation

 This video is of 5th grade students in New York speaking on segregation in today’s schools.
 Students will analyze the video and think about where we are today, and how we can improve.

-The Teaching Iowa History Museum is where I got the article from the Des Moines Register.
+The Teaching Iowa History primary source database contains the article from The Des Moines Register.

 Catalog Number: 2019.005.001